-In the degraders (1g-j, 1l and 1p) whose synthesis is demonstrated in Schemes 5 and 6 the protected form of the hydroxamic acid based HDAC inhibitor was functionalized in the para position of the cap phenyl ring with a carboxylic acid group.
+In the degraders (1g-j, 1I and 1p) whose synthesis is demonstrated in Schemes 5 and 6 the protected form of the hydroxamic acid based HDAC inhibitor was functionalized in the para position of the cap phenyl ring with a carboxylic acid group.
 This group was then reacted with the amino-group in the E3 ligase ligand/ HyT-linker conjugate to form an amide bond.

 Scheme 6 displays the synthesis of degraders (1i and 1j).
 In the first trial of the deprotection step of the benzyl protected degrader through catalytic hydrogenation, Pd/C (10%) was used.
 This resulted in the unwanted removal of the chlor atom.
-As a result, in the subsequent deprotection trial, Pd/C (5%) was used which led to the retainment of the halogen.
-The unexpected degrader molecule formed was then included in the testing to investigate if the absence of the halogen atom in the paraposition will affect the degradation profile of the degrader.
+Consequently, Pd/C (5%) was used in the subsequent deprotection trial which led to the retainment of the halogen.
+The unexpected degrader molecule formed was then included in the testing to investigate the effect of the absence of the para-halogen atom on the degradation profile of the degrader.